hkjn/decenter.world/bitcoin.md

-Only transactions signed by a specific private key corresponding to the transaction output are seen by the software as valid. he software also adds up all unspent outputs or **UTXOs**, which displays the balance controlled by the node's private keys in BTC.
+Only transactions signed by a specific private key corresponding to the transaction output are seen by the software as valid.
+The Bitcoin software add up all unspent outputs or **UTXOs**, which displays the balance controlled by the node's private keys in BTC.
 There's no central authority to say what's valid or not, but each node independently checks the transactions it receives and only accepts the ones it deems to be valid.

 We can now understand what actually is going on when we "have 0.25 BTC".
 That's the case where we control private keys which control unspent